 We are working closely with our local partners in our destinations across Southeast Asia to reduce single-use plastics as much as possible.
-This is easier in some places than others and, although we are continuing to work to implement plastic reduction everywhere, we accept the reality of the situation and realise that the infrastructure is lacking in areas, as well as the education and understanding of the locals.
+This is easier in some places than others and, although we are continuing to work to implement plastic reduction everywhere, we accept the reality of the situation and realize that the infrastructure is lacking in areas, as well as the education and understanding of the locals.

 Refillable water bottles in Southeast Asia

-This will be a long-term process, primarily at a grassroots level, but is something we are continuing to influence and to work towards.
+This will be a long-term process, primarily at a grassroots level, but is something we are continuing to influence and to work toward.
 In Thailand and Myanmar, we offer reusable bottles, along with refill stations in our vehicles to reduce the use of small plastic bottles.

 In Vietnam, we provide reusable bottles for you to refill in hotels and restaurants that are taking part in the initiative — we are working to implement the refill stations here too and aim to have them in place by 2020.

-We are working towards a similar goal across the rest of the region, although the infrastructure is currently lacking in some areas.
+We are working toward a similar goal across the rest of the region, although the infrastructure is currently lacking in some areas.
 Although, still take your own reusable bottle where possible, as many hotels are implementing refill stations and, the more this becomes the norm, the more places will be pressured to follow suit.

-Taking your own bottle with you also has other advantages: the bottles produced in Asia are aluminium, whilst many bought in the UK are double-insulated, keeping your water colder for longer — very welcome in the tropical climes along the equator.
+Taking your own bottle with you also has other advantages: the bottles produced in Asia are aluminum, whilst many bought in the UK are double-insulated, keeping your water colder for longer — very welcome in the tropical climes along the equator.